mambucodev/my-website/content/blog/2025-03-26-my-new-distropedia/index.md

 # banner = "banner.webp"
 +++

+{% alert(warning=true) %}
+*I still need to make a banner, but imagine a lot of distro logos in a circle and... and a compass maybe... at the center.
+That's the idea.*
+{% end %}

 Prepare, because you're going to read a lot of interesting stuff (at least I hope) about **Linux**, and about **me**.

 {% alert(important=true) %}